orbingol/NURBS-Python/docs/visualization.rst

 This example illustrates a visualization option for plotting the 3D curve tangent, normal and binnormal vectors alongside with the control points grid and the evaluated curve.
-The example script can be found in Examples_ repository under the ``visualization`` directory.

 Please note that binormal vector evaluation method for the curves is added on version *3.0.6*.